CassioML/cassio-website/docs/index.md

 ## General architecture

 CassIO is the core logic powering various LLM frameworks, utilizing "thin adapters" tailored to fit the particular interfaces of each framework.
-As a mediator between your application, a framework like LangChain or Llamaindex, and the Cassandra database, CassIO is the optimal solution for efficient and effective data management.
+As a mediator between your application, a framework like LangChain or LlamaIndex, and the Cassandra database, CassIO is the optimal solution for efficient and effective data management.

 ![CassIO, sketch](images/cassio_sketch.png)